AllenCellModeling/aicsimageio/README.md

 In short, if the word "dask" appears in the function or property name, the function utilizes delayed reading, if not, the underlying operation is backed by the image fully read into memory.
-I.E. `AICSImage.data` and `AICSImage.get_image_data` load the entire image into memory, and `AICSImage.dask_data` and `AICSImage.get_image_dask_data` do not load any image data until the user calls `compute` on the `dask.Array` object and only the requested chunk will be loaded into memory instead of the entire image.
+I.E. `AICSImage.data` and `AICSImage.get_image_data` load the entire image into memory before performing their operation, and `AICSImage.dask_data` and `AICSImage.get_image_dask_data` do not load any image data until the user calls `compute` on the `dask.Array` object and only the requested chunk will be loaded into memory instead of the entire image.

 ### Speed up IO and Processing with Dask Clients and Clusters
 If you have already spun up a `distributed.Client` object in your Python process or